-UK residents can open a bank account at ease, however, non-residents are quite difficult to obtain a UK bank account due to the complicated procedures.
+UK residents can open a bank account with ease, however, non-residents are quite difficult to obtain a UK bank account due to the complicated procedures.

-In case you are not residing in the UK, we recommend you to try Electronic Money Institutions (EMIs) – the alternatives for traditional banks.
-More entrepreneurs have formed their offshore company in a jurisdiction, the EMIs are becoming a more popular choice of solution to manage their business finances abroad.
+In case you are not residing in the UK, we recommend you try Electronic Money Institutions (EMIs) – the alternatives to traditional banks.
+More entrepreneurs have formed their offshore companies in a jurisdiction, the EMIs are becoming a more popular choice of solution to manage their business finances abroad.

 These EMIs are not banks but act like banks.
 They provide banking services.
-You can manage the business transactions such as payments, cash flows, saving account and checking account depending on your choice of EMI.
+You can manage business transactions such as payments, cash flows, saving accounts, and checking accounts depending on your choice of EMI.